3 ways GoCardless helps you choose the right payment mix

 Selecting the most preferred payment methods

 The type of product or service a consumer is buying can change which method they use to pay.
-For consumers making recurring payments like; household bills, subscriptions and instalments in New Zealand bank debit is consistently in the top three payment methods across all use cases.
-And there is a similar story across the globe, local equivalents to bank debit rank in the top three choices for consumers to use for recurring payments.
+For consumers making recurring payments like; household bills, subscriptions and instalments in the US ACH debit is consistently in the top two most preferred payment methods.
+And there is a similar story across the globe, local equivalents to ACH debit rank in the top three choices for consumers to use for recurring payments.

 For B2B businesses collecting recurring payments, we see a similar story.
-For B2B online subscriptions the preference for bank debit is 44% compared to that of cards which is only 34%.
+For B2B online subscriptions the preference for ACH debit is 44% compared to that of cards which is only 34%.

 How can GoCardless help you?

-To give your new and existing customers the best-in-class payment experience you should include bank debit with other payment methods.
-Because bank debit is a ‘pull-based’ payment method, it’s not surprising it is one of the most convenient ways to pay for recurring payments for consumers.
-Bank debit offers safety, flexibility and automation.
+To give your new and existing customers the best-in-class payment experience you should include ACH debit with other payment methods.
+Because ACH debit is a ‘pull-based’ payment method, it’s not surprising it is one of the most convenient ways to pay for recurring payments for consumers.
+ACH debit offers safety, flexibility and automation.

-Over 60,000 businesses have chosen GoCardless as their bank debit payment provider.
-Collecting bank debit payments with GoCardless has many advantages including:
+Over 60,000 businesses have chosen GoCardless as their ACH debit payment provider.
+Collecting ACH debit payments with GoCardless has many advantages including:

 Giving you control of when to collect payments